 This position will engage in and actively practice IPF core values (Service Excellence, Innovation and Stewardship).

 Unit Specific Education/Experience/Skills

-Knowledge equivalent to that which normally would be acquired by completing a four-year college degree program in mechanical, electrical, HVAC/energy or applied engineering, energy modeling/analysis, mathematics, and/or statistics; three to five years of related and progressively more responsible or expansive work experience in an operations and maintenance of high-performance buildings; an equivalent combination of education and experience in building automation systems, field level control system installation, startup and testing and energy analysis/modeling.
+Knowledge equivalent to that which normally would be acquired by completing a four-year college degree program in mechanical engineering, HVAC Engineering Technology,Energy Management or equivalent.
+Three to five years of related and progressively more responsible or expansive work experience in mechanical engineering; including design, methods, materials, maintenance, and operation of HVAC/Plumbing systems; or an equivalent combination of education and experience.

 A creative and innovative lifelong learner with the ability to communicate effectively with a diverse population; able to problem solve within a collaborative team environment; ability to understand different perspectives while utilizing expert knowledge of the technical operations of the job.